CARVERS WOLVERHAMPTON HALF MARATHON,

 In 2017 our 20th year of running the events the committee chose the three charities who they wanted to support and they were Charity Partner Compton Hospice together with Sunnyside Kennels in Coven, Wolverhampton Samaritans and The Mayoral Charity Fund.

-In 2018 the Charities set to benefit from a share of the proceeds are Give us a Break Wolverhampton, Compton Hospice Wolverhampton & Bilston Athletics Club and the Mayoral Charity Fund
+In 2018 the Charities set to benefit from a share of the proceeds are Give us a Break Wolverhampton, Compton Care, Wolverhampton & Bilston Athletics Club and the Mayoral Charity Fund.

 In 2019 the Charities who will receive a share of the proceeds are Compton Care, PDSA Wolverhampton, Wulfrun Hospital Radio, Bilston East District Scouts and The Mayoral Charity Fund.

-In total since 1998 the Marathon Events have raised £350,000 to help local charities and organisations.
+In total since 1998 the Marathon Events have raised more than £400,000 to help local charities and organisations.

 Interesting to note that the above amount is what the Organisers know they have raised.
-Hundreds prefer to raise money for their own good causes and these amounts are unknown so it is likely that the total raised is in excess of £400.000
+Hundreds prefer to raise money for their own good causes and these amounts are unknown.

 The Carver Wolverhampton City Marathon is a registered charity.
 Charity number 1122078